Newsroom > DHHS News Release

 First Case of West Nile Reported

-Lincoln—The first case of West Nile virus in Nebraska this year has been reported in a Merrick County resident, a man between the ages of 26 to 60, according to the Nebraska Department of Health and Human Services.
+Lincoln—The first case of West Nile virus in Nebraska this year has been reported in a woman in her forties who lives in the south central part of the state, according to the Nebraska Department of Health and Human Services.

-The first mosquitoes to test positive for West Nile have been found in Dawes, Dawson, Lancaster and Holt counties in Nebraska.
+In addition, the first mosquitoes to test positive for West Nile have been found in Madison County.

-The virus is likely in other parts of the state, and people should take precautions, Dr. Schaefer said.
+The virus is likely in other parts of the state, and people should take precautions, said

-"People should take precautions to avoid being bitten by mosquitoes, no matter what part of the state they live in," she said.
+"People should take care to avoid being bitten by mosquitoes, no matter what part of the state they live in,” she said.

 West Nile is transmitted through the bite of a mosquito that has picked up the virus by feeding on an infected bird.